-There is also the Roma Pass.
+There’s also the Roma Pass.
 You can order it online and pick it up at different pick-up stations in the city.

-How to get from the Rome airport to the city
+Getting from the airport to the city

 There are two international airports in Rome: Rome-Fiumicino (FCO) and Rome-Ciampino (CIA).
-The former is larger and is located about 29 kilometers from the city center.
-Ciampino is smaller and is mainly served by budget airlines such as Easy Jet, but is located closer to Rome.
+Fiumicino is the bigger of the two and is about 29 km from the city center.
+Ciampino is smaller and mainly served by budget airlines like EasyJet, but it’s closer to the city.

 Transfer from Fiumcino Airport